xames3/smart/docs/source/index.rst

    Harnessing Studying, Mentorship, And Resourceful Teaching to drive innovation |dash| now that's SMART!

 Hello hello!
-I'm **Akshay** |dash| an AI Engineer, student researcher, and an educator dedicated to the intersection of technology and learning.
+I'm **Akshay** (/uh-k-ʃ-æ/), an AI Engineer, student researcher, and an educator dedicated to the intersection of technology and learning.
 This corner of the internet primarily serves both as a digital portfolio, showcasing my work and a space where I share my learning and teaching experiences in the fields of **Artificial Intelligence**, **Software Development**, **Scientific Computing**, and **Open Science**.

-Most of my work revolves around building tools that push the boundaries of technology while keeping accessibility and efficiency in mind.
-I have a particular interest in reinforcement learning, numerical computing, and natural language processing, which I've explored through my personal projects.
+While most of my work revolves around building tools that push the boundaries of technology while keeping accessibility in mind, I've a special interest in reinforcement learning, numerical computing, and natural language processing, which I've explored through my personal projects.
 I'm also committed to contributing to the `NASA Open Science`_ mission, promoting transparent, reproducible, and inclusive research.

-Along with Open science, I also do Open source which to me, is more than a philosophy.
+With Open science, I often do Open source which to me, is more than a philosophy.
 It's my personal reminder to make my learnings, experiences and knowledge free and accessible, overcoming the cultural and digital barriers and inviting collaboration across disciplines and borders.